The Compact X and Z and their Invisible Molecular Partners: The mixing amplitude from decay The mixing amplitude from X(3872) to D bar D pi decay

 $g_S$ is the coupling of the compact tetraquark to the $DD^*$ pair, defined in the non-relativistic interaction Lagrangian\footnote{The fields $\Phi_i$ that appear in the non-relativistic Lagrangian have energy dimension $[\Phi_i]=[E]^{3/2}$, so the coupling $g_S$ has dimension $[g_S]=[E]^{-1/2}$.} (see Eq.~(192) of Ref.~\cite{Esposito:2025hlp}),

-The numerical value of $g_S$ must be extracted from the scattering data of the $X(3872)$.
+Because there is at present no \textit{ab inito} calculation of $g_S$, its numerical value must be extracted from the scattering data of the $X(3872)$.
 Unfortunately, the LHCb analysis currently available does not include the isotriplet component~\cite{LHCb:2020xds}, since the Flatté model used to fit the data accounts for scattering through a single isosinglet resonance, and the subsequent decay into $J/\psi\pi^+\pi^-$ is encoded in the factor $\Gamma_\rho(E)$ (see Eq.~(4) of Ref.~\cite{LHCb:2020xds}), where $E$ denotes the energy measured from the $D^0D^{*0}$ threshold.
 Hence, the fitted coupling

 cannot be directly trace back to $g_S$, since the states $X_S$ and $X_T$ mix, so the data should be fitted accordingly in order to properly disentangle the different components.\footnote{Regarding the fitted width $\Gamma_\rho(E_X)$, the analysis reports a value of order $\mathcal{O}(100\,\text{keV})$.
 This result is not consistent with the value reported by the PDG~\cite{ParticleDataGroup:2024cfk}, which quotes a branching ratio $\text{Br}(X\to J/\psi \pi^+\pi^-)=(4.3\pm1.4)\%$, even assuming a total width $\Gamma_X\sim\mathcal{O}(1\,\text{MeV})$ as extracted from the fit.
 It should nevertheless be noted that $\Gamma_\rho(E_X)$ depends on the coupling $f_\rho$, which is affected by a $50\%$ uncertainty. } In the absence of such an analysis, for now we will use the LHCb value as a crude estimate, which is nevertheless sufficient for the purposes of the present study.
 We will return to this point once a complete fit becomes available.
 The coupling $g_{\text{LHCb}}$ is related to our definition of $g_S$ through the relation (see Eq.~(226) in Ref.~\cite{Esposito:2025hlp})